 I consider the Monty Hall problem to be a statistical illusion.
 This statistical illusion occurs because your brain’s process for evaluating probabilities in the Monty Hall problem is based on a false assumption.
 Similar to optical illusions, the illusion can seem more real than the actual answer.

 To see through this statistical illusion, we need to carefully break down the Monty Hall problem and identify where we’re making incorrect assumptions.
 This process emphasizes how crucial it is to check that you’re satisfying the assumptions of a statistical analysis before trusting the results.

 What is the Monty Hall Problem?

 Monty Hall asks you to choose one of three doors.
 One of the doors hides a prize and the other two doors have no prize.
 You state out loud which door you pick, but you don’t open it right away.

-Monty opens one of the other two doors, and there is no prize behind it.
+At this point, Monty will always opens one of the other two doors that does not have a prize behind it.

 At this moment, there are two closed doors, one of which you picked.